knoxjeffrey/knoxjeffrey.github.io/_posts/2015-07-09-rubymotion-a-basic-app.markdown

 That's all there is to this simple app and now you are ready to compile check out your work!
 To do this simply run ```rake``` from the terminal.
 This will run your app in the simulator.
 You can also declare the device you would like to use in the simulator with the command ```rake device_name="iPhone 6 Plus"```.
 If you have a developer license you can also run the app on your device with the command ```rake device```.

+One last thing that will come in handy is the ability to make changes to the app on the fly.
+As a simple example, hold down the cmd key and click on the "Hello Rubymotion!" text.
+You will see ```UILabel``` appear in the command line and you can simply type ```self.text = "I've changed it!"``` and the text will change on the app.
+Nice!

 I hope this has been a useful tutorial and I'd be happy to hear your feedback.